 - Substance’s primary use is not as a preservative or to recreate or improve flavors, colors, or textures, or nutritive value lost during processing.

-- Substance is listed as generally recognized as safe (GRAS) and contains no residues of heavy metals or other contaminants in excess of tolerances set by the FDA.
+- A substance is listed as generally recognized as safe (GRAS) and contains no residues of heavy metals or other contaminants in excess of tolerances set by the FDA.

-- Substance is essential for handling of organically produced agricultural products.
+- A substance is essential for the handling of organically produced agricultural products.